-DIGITAL THEATRE.COM LIMITED, a company registered in England and Wales under company number 06570330, having its registered office at 185 Park Street, London SE1 9DY, United Kingdom ("Digital Theatre").
+DIGITAL THEATRE.COM LIMITED, a company registered in England and Wales under company number 06570330, having its registered office at Ground Floor, Peninsular House 30-36, Monument Street, London EC3R 8NB, United Kingdom ("Digital Theatre").

 A. Digital Theatre is a company specializing in the creation, marketing, delivery and distribution of high quality filmed versions of theatrical productions (“Films”).
 Digital Theatre runs an educational website www.digitaltheatreplus.com on which Films, documentaries and other educational materials and content are made available on a subscription basis to educational institutions (the service provided to subscribers by Digital Theatre on the Digital Theatre+ Website is referred to in this Agreement as “Digital Theatre+” and Digital Theatre will notify Institution if the name of the service should change).

 B. The Institution wishes to be granted a licence to the Films, documentaries and other educational materials and content made available on Digital Theatre+

 1.1 In this Agreement, the following terms shall have the following meanings:

 "Authorised User" means an individual who is authorised by the Institution to have access to its information services (whether on-site or off-site) via Secure Authentication and who is:

 ● a current student of the Institution (including current pupils, current undergraduates, and current postgraduates as applicable);

 ● a member of staff of the Institution (whether permanent or temporary);

 ● a contractor of the Institution whose contract requires access to the Licensed Material; or

 ● a walk-in user: patrons not affiliated with Institution who are physically present at Institution's site(s) (“walk-ins”).